Lake Bandung: History

 In 1935, van Bemmelen researched the geological history of Bandung.
 Observations were made of rock outcrops and morphological forms of volcanoes around Bandung.
 The research revealed that Bandung Lake was formed by the damming of the ancient Citarum River.
 This damming was hypothesised to be caused by a mass volcanic flow from the catastrophic eruption of Mount Tangkuban Parahu, which was preceded by the collapse of the ancient Sunda Mountain to the northwest of Bandung and the formation of a caldera within which Mount Tangkuban Parahu grew.
 Van Bemmelen explained in detail the geological history of Bandung starting in the Miocene period (20 million years ago), the creation of the Bandung basin, and relating it to the Mount Sunda Eruptions, which is estimated by van Bemmelen to have occurred about 11,000 years ago.

 Geological research at the time founded that Situ Lembang (one of the side cones now called Mount Sunda) and Mount Burangrang are believed to be one of the side cones of this ancient Sunda Mountain.
 The other side of this ancient Sunda Mountain lies to the north of Bandung, particularly east of the Cikapundung River to Mount Manglayang, which van Bemmelen (1935-1949) called the Pulasari Block.
 These artefact sites were mainly found on this slope, which were further investigated by Roptzlev during the Japanese and Dutch occupation during the War of Independence.
 Another remnant of this ancient Sunda Mountain is Putri Hill in the north-east of Lembang.

 In the 1990s, Dam and Suparan from the Directorate of Environmental Management of the Mining Department revealed the geological history of the Bandung plateau.
-This research, published in 1992, used advanced technology such as radiometric dating method with C-14 isotopes and U/TH disequilibirum method.
-Dam observed the layers of sedimentary deposits of Lake Bandung from two drills 60 m deep at Bojongsoang and 104 m deep at Sukamanah; conducted radiometric dating with the C-14 isotope method and one U/TH disequilibirum method; and observed outcrops and morphological forms around Bandung.
+This research, published in 1992, used advanced technology such as radiometric dating method with C-14 isotopes and U/TH disequilibrium method.
+Dam observed the layers of sedimentary deposits of Lake Bandung from two drills 60 m deep at Bojongsoang and 104 m deep at Sukamanah; conducted radiometric dating with the C-14 isotope method and one U/TH disequilibrium method; and observed outcrops and morphological forms around Bandung.
 In contrast, Sunardi based his research in 1997 on observations of palaeomagmatism and radio metric dating with the K-Ar method.
 Both research concluding the possibility of a prehistoric lake Bandung.